Chapter 0:

 The hero continues his run through the forest, his long ears getting scratched by every twig he is too busy to dodge.

 His plan to storm the castle at night had failed.
 Under the pale moonlight, he was desperately trying to get away from the army that he failed to cut down.
-No. He did cut them down, but that didn't stop them from rising again.
+No, he did cut them down, but that didn't stop more from rising.

 With every breath, his wounds ached more and more.